DevExpress-Examples/XAF_Security_E4908/Console/Readme.md

 >For simplicity, the instructions include only C# code snippets.
 For the complete C# and VB code, see the [CS](/CS) and [VB](/VB) sub-directories.

 ### Prerequisites
-* Run the XafSolution.Win project and log in with the 'User' or 'Admin' username and empty password to generate a database with business objects from the XafSolution.Module project.
+- Build the solution and run the *XafSolution.Win* project to log in under 'User' or 'Admin' with an empty password.
+The application will generate a database with business objects from the *XafSolution.Module* project.
-* Add the XafSolution.Module reference to use these classes in your application.
+- Add the *XafSolution.Module* assembly reference to your application.

 ***